Firebox Access Portal Integration with AuthPoint

 In this example, we show the push authentication method (users receive a push notification in the mobile app that they must approve to authenticate).

-1. In a web browser, go to the Access Portal URL (https://Host Name or Firebox IP address).
+1. In a web browser, go to the Access Portal URL (https://Host Name of Firebox SAML Authentication Server).

 Screen shot of the login page